Medicine: Graduate Entry (MBBCh)

 What skills will I practise and develop?

-You will acquire and develop a range of valuable skills, both those which are discipline specific and more generic ‘employability skills’.
+You will acquire and develop a range of valuable skills, which are discipline specific and also more generic ‘employability skills’.
 These include the following:

-As a result of engaging fully with this course, you be able to demonstrate all of the outcomes for medical graduates as defined by the GMC in ‘Tomorrow’s Doctors 2009’.
+As a result of engaging fully with this course, you be able to demonstrate all of the outcomes for medical graduates as defined by the GMC in ‘Outcomes for Graduates'.
 These include:

 - taking responsibility for the care, diagnosis, management and treatment of patients;